benmvp/slides/2017/nodevember/why-react.md

 - SEO: google includes page render speed in ranking algorithm
 - Open Graph: media previews
 - React, unlike other JS frameworks/libraries, is setup to render server-side, as we'll see
-- Again, we're talking about the _initial_ render
+- Want to emphasize that I'm talking about the _initial_ render

 /////